satyapalsinh10/Indoor_Mapping_and_Navigation/README.md

    #e.g. from 'habitat-sim/' directory run 'export PYTHONPATH=$(pwd)'
    python equirec_navigation.py --scene /path/to/data/scene_datasets/habitat-test-scenes/file_name.glb
    ```

    To control an agent in the test scene:

-   Use W/A/S/D keys to move forward/left/backward/right and arrow keys or mouse (LEFT click) to control gaze direction (look up/down/left/right).
-   Try to find the picture of a woman surrounded by a wreath.
-   Have fun!

-   Quickstart Example:
    - `W/A/S/D` keys to move forward/left/backward/right
    -  arrow keys or mouse (LEFT click) to control gaze direction (look up/down/left/right)
    - `O` to start recording the scene environment in equirectangular format.